praxis/praxis/reference/plugins.md

 Here are a few different examples of what plugins can do:

-* Adding new DSL directives available when defining resources and actions.
+* Add DSL directives available when defining resources and actions.
 For example, an authentication plugin can add a `requires_authentication` directive available to all `ActionDefinitions` to specify that the action requires an authenticated user.
-* Enhancing the `Request` object to carry contextual information.
+* Enhance the `Request` object to carry contextual information.
 For example, expose a similar authentication plugin could add information about the currently logged-in user through the `Request#current_user` method, which when invoked might even return a fully loaded `User` object.
 * Enforce application-wide logic.
 For example, the same authentication plugin could inject a before :action filter into every existing `Controller` to enforce the authentication checks, or install global middleware or around filters for specific common Controllers.
 * Decorate resulting Praxis docs with attributes defined by the plugin.
 For example, we might want to include which actions require authentication to the generated documentation.